 It is actually marked in very tiny writing on the tube map next to Tower Hill underground station in the bottom right-hand corner of the circle line.
 This is the station for the Tower of London, and the north side of the bridge.
 Fenchurch Street is tucked away on the edge of the city nearby.
 The Walkie Talkie building is at number 20, but unless you are working in the area or really looking for the station, it is probably one place on the Monopoly board you are unlikely to visit.
 A shame, as architecturally it is more attractive than the other three stations on the board.

 Long having been a cheap laugh for Londoners hearing tourists pronouncing it wrongly, Leicester (pronounced Lester) Square is the heart of London's cinemaland and many red carpets have appeared over the years for premieres.
-The Odeon is the largest cinema in the UK, and at the time of writing this is undergoing redevelopments.
+The Odeon is the largest cinema in the UK, and was redeveloped in 2018 and reopened with eyewateringly high ticket prices, even for the West End.
 It was the first cinema in Europe to have a digital projector.